ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 We did a few things here, so let's break it down.

 First, we added the `@tracked` _decorator_ to the `isLarge` instance variable.
-This annotation tells Ember to monitor this variable for changes.
-Whenever this variable's value is updated, Ember will automatically re-render any templates that depends on its value.
+This annotation tells Ember to monitor this variable for updates.
+Whenever this variable's value changes, Ember will automatically re-render any templates that depend on its value.

-In our case, whenever we assign a new value to `this.isLarge`, this annotation will cause Ember to re-evaluate the `{{#if this.isLarge}}` conditional in our template and will switch between the two blocks accordingly.
+In our case, whenever we assign a new value to `this.isLarge`, the `@tracked` annotation will cause Ember to re-evaluate the `{{#if this.isLarge}}` conditional in our template, and will switch between the two blocks accordingly.

 <div class="cta">
   <div class="cta-note">
     <div class="cta-note-body">
       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
         <p>Don't worry!
-If you referenced a variable in the template but forgot to add the <code>@tracked</code> decorator, you will get a helpful development mode error when you change its value!</p>
+If you reference a variable in the template but forget to add the <code>@tracked</code> decorator, you will get a helpful development mode error when you change its value!</p>
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="Ember Mascot">
   </div>
 </div>

-Next, we added a `toogleSize` method to our class that toggles `this.isLarge` between `true` and `false`.
+Next, we added a `toggleSize` method to our class that switches `this.isLarge` to the opposite of its current state (`false` becomes `true`, or `true` becomes `false`).

 Finally, we added the `@action` decorator to our method.
 This indicates to Ember that we intend to use this method from our template.
 Without this, the method will not function properly as a callback function (in this case, a click handler).

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----